Byron Buxton Player Props: Twins vs. Astros

-The Minnesota Twins and Byron Buxton, who went 1-for-4 last time in action, take on Jose Urquidy and the Houston Astros at Target Field, Friday at 4:10 PM ET.
+On Saturday, Byron Buxton (on the back of going 2-for-5) and the Minnesota Twins face the Houston Astros, whose starting pitcher will be Luis Garcia.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Marlins.
+In his last appearance, he had two hits (going 2-for-5) against the Astros.

 Byron Buxton Game Info & Props vs. the Astros